ContractingWorks/ClientAPI/Doc/IntegrationArchitecture.md

 A provider here is a mapping from the context of CW to the context of another system together with operations.

-As a first step we will have three providers hard coded into the system (Visma Net, UniEconomy and Tripletex).
+As a first step we will have three providers hardcoded into the system (Visma Net, UniEconomy and Tripletex).

 TODO: The idea is that instead of using in-place assemblies for these providers we should instead publish HTTP endpoints that implement a specific REST interface.